syncthing/docs/rest/cluster-pending-devices-delete.rst

 Returns status 200 and no content upon success, or status 500 and a plain text error on failure.
 A :doc:`/events/pendingdeviceschanged` event will be generated in response.

+For a more permanent effect, also for future connections from the same device ID, the device should be ignored in the :doc:`configuration
+</users/config>` instead.